ruby/stringio/doc/stringio/stringio.md

 ### Position

-A stream has a _position_, and integer offset (in characters, not bytes) into the stream.
+A stream has a _position_, and integer offset (in bytes) into the stream.
 The initial position of a stream is zero.

 A couple of methods: